top of page

 • Rakuten.ca - the dominant cashback site in Canada.

-• Ampli - backed by RBC, with direct deposit rewards.
+• Ampli - backed by RBC, offering direct deposit rewards.

 • Drop - mobile-first, targeting Millennial and Gen Z consumers.